-After you import our dashboard in your Analytics account, you can go look for it in your account, in Customization - Dashboards.
+After you import our dashboard into your Analytics account, you can go look for it in your account, in Customization - Dashboards.
 Just click Flipsnack Analytics Dashboard and you will see all the reports there.

 Advanced customization for your dashboard